On This Page

 { "submitTimeUtc": "2023-08-07T13:07:17Z", "status": "ACCEPTED", "keyInformation": [ { "organizationId": "transacting_MID", "externalOrganizationId": "MerchantId", "key": "SecretKey", "keyId": "af922a42-6d2c-41fd-92f7-09d908647de4", "status": "ACTIVE", "expirationDate": "2033-08-07T13:07:17Z" } ] }

-Creating an mposUI Instance
+Creating an mposUIReader Instance

-Use this information to create and configure an
+Instance Use this information to create and configure an

 instance.
-Before

-instance, you must create the
+Before creating this instance, you must first create Credentials

 Credentials